software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 The `passwordEncoder` method returns the password encoder object used to hash passwords.
 We'll use [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) which is the de facto hash algorithm for passwords.

 The `securityFilterChain` returns the configuration object for Spring Security.
 The first piece of configuration determines the access-control for our application.
-We will allow anyone (authenticated or not) access the following paths:

-- `/`, the quiz list page
-- `/register`, the registration form page and registration form submission (for the second user story)
-- `/error`, the error page
-- `/api/**`, the REST API endpoints
-- Swagger documentation related paths

-{: .highlight }

-> Change this configuration if your application's paths don't match the ones above.

 The `permitAll()` method call _will permit anyone to access these paths_.
 This is follow by `anyRequest().authenticated()` method call, which means that _request to any other path will require authentication_.

 On top of the configuration class, we need to have class that implements the `UserDetailsService` interface.
 This class will determine how to fetch the user's information based on the username: